Gregory K. Dillon

 As a spatial fire analyst with the Fire Modeling Institute, Greg works on varied projects that use geospatial technology to address land management and fire management questions.
 Current examples of projects include: 1) assessing wildfire risk across National Forest System lands in the conterminous United States; 2) producing and maintaining a map that depicts potential wildfire hazard across the United States (known as the Wildfire Hazard Potential map); and 3) mapping the potential for high severity fire across the United States using satellite data and statistical modeling.

-My recent work has centered around the connections between biophysical site conditions (topography, soils, climate) and the spatial distribution of vegetation types and ecological processes (e.g, fire).
-In my new role with the Fire Modeling Institute, I plan to help in applying the latest advances in fire science and geospatial technology to address management questions from the national level down to local districts.
+Greg's work centers around geospatial analysis, vegetation ecology, and fire ecology.
+In his current position with the Fire Modeling Institute, he applies recent advances in fire science and geospatial technology to address management questions from the national level down to local districts.

 - Dillon, Gregory K.; Holden, Zachery A.; Morgan, Penelope; Crimmins, Michael A.; Heyerdahl, Emily K.; Luce, Charles H. 2011.
 Both topography and climate affected forest and woodland burn severity in two regions of the western US, 1984 to 2006.

 - Dillon, Greg; Morgan, Penny; Holden, Zack.
 2011.
 Mapping the potential for high severity wildfire in the western United States.

 - Meyer, Carolyn B.; Knight, Dennis H.; Dillon, Greg K. 2010.
 Use of the historic range of variability to evaluate ecosystem sustainability Chapter 24.